 I love how these simple cedar planted boxes turned out!

 I added these to the garden, as a way to break up the walkaway towards the greenhouse.
+My daughter is in charge of the flowers in these cedar wood planters.
+She loves coming out to water them and see how much they have grown.

 These were made with leftover cedar wood from our garden planter boxes, so they literally cost me almost nothing because I used scraps from a previous project.
 But, these are also really cheap to make if you go and buy the wood, because the cedar pickets are inexpensive.